MicrosoftDocs/Viva/Viva/insights/org-team-insights/delegate-access.md

 * A delegate can't delegate access to others.

-* If you assign delegates, and you’re removed as a group manager from Viva Insights, the delegates you assigned are also removed along with their access.
+* If you assign delegates for organizational insights, and you’re removed as a group manager from Viva Insights, the delegates you assigned are also removed along with their access.

 ## How to assign a delegate